Battle of Boju: Beginning of the Wu-Chu War

 Zuo Zhuan, one of the earliest Chinese works of narrative history compiled in the 4th century BC, gives a detailed account of the battle and the larger war.

 In 506 BC, during the reign of King Zhao of Chu, King Helü decided to invade Chu.
 The king personally led the army, along with his younger brother Fugai and Wu Zixu.
-Wu was joined by the minor states of Cai and Tang whose monarchs had been held prisoners by the Chu prime minister Nang Wa.
+Wu was joined by the minor states of Cai and Tang, whose monarchs had been held as prisoners by Chu prime minister Nang Wa.
 The Wu army sailed up the Huai River and then left their ships and marched to the east bank of the Han River.
 In response, Nang Wa and chief military commander Shen Yin Shu led the Chu army to the west bank of the Han, across the river from the invaders.

-Shen Yin Shu devised a plan in which Nang Wa would take up defensive positions with the main army along the Han River, while Shen would go north to Fangcheng on Chu's northern frontier, and lead the troops stationed there to destroy the Wu ships left on the Huai River as well as block the three passes on the Wu army's return route.
+Shen Yin Shu devised a plan in which Nang Wa would take up defensive positions with the main army along the Han River, while Shen would go north to Fangcheng on Chu's northern frontier, and lead the troops stationed there to destroy the Wu ships left on the Huai River as well as block the three key passes on the Wu army's return route.
 Nang Wa would then cross the Han River and the two forces would simultaneously attack the Wu army from both the front and the back.
 Nang accepted the plan, and Shen departed for Fangcheng.

 After Shen's departure, however, the historiographer Shi Huang (史皇) said to Nang Wa that the people of Chu hated Nang and loved Shen Yin Shu, and that if he followed Shen's plan then Shen would take all the credit for the victory and Nang would be doomed.
 Nang had a change of heart and decided to cross the river and attack right away.